kalagam1/waph-kalagam1/labs/lab2/README.md

 ### Task 2.A: Ajax

 Implemented a form-driven Ajax request using XMLHttpRequest to send user input to echo.php.
-The server's response is retrieved and rendered within a target <div> element.
+The servers response is retrieved and rendered within a target div element.
 By monitoring the request through browser developer tools, I gained insight into asynchronous communication and HTTP request/response lifecycles.

 #### Ajax
 ![Ajax](../../images/2.2.a.jpeg)